Smart Home Security with Konnected

 After we began our journey to automate our home, we wondered if there was some way to take advantage of all the pre-wired window and door sensors that came with our house.
 We never installed a home security system, but we thought there must be some way to get access to all these sensors through a home hub.
 We have already installed some wireless window and door sensors – and while they are great and easy to use – the batteries only last for so long and once they die, security goes out the window.

-Affiliate disclosure: This page contains links that may earn us a commission from Amazon.com.
+Affiliate disclosure: This page contains links that may earn us a commission from Konnected and from Amazon.com.
 We received one alarm panel from Konnected as a part of this review.
 Opinions and conclusions are our own.

 Enter the Konnected Alarm Panel, a clever Kickstarter project to allow you to connect up all these pre-wired sensors and send their status to SmartThings.
 We normally don’t go for these early projects in our home, preferring to stick to DIY smart home gear that has already been released, but when we heard about Konnected from their team we were really excited to try it and get our windows and doors connected.